pyjuan91/stock-market-screener/README.md

 ## Live Demo

-The app is deployed on Render.com: [Your Render URL Here]
+The app is deployed on Render.com: https://stock-frontend-1yd4.onrender.com/

 *Note: If it's the first request in a while, the backend might take 30-60 seconds to wake up.
 That's just how Render's free tier works.
 The app handles this with cached data so demos still look smooth.*